GREEN PAGE – Sustainability and Environmental Policy

 • We will recycle as much waste as possible by providing adequate clearly labelled bins and increasing our waste and recycling bin collections during busy times.

-• Mylor Yacht Harbour provides suitable containers for the disposal of hazardous waste streams in the recycling area of the harbour near the office.
+• Mylor Yacht Harbour provides suitable containers for the disposal of hazardous waste streams in the recycling area in the harbour.

 • Any preparations and applications for antifouling will be in a designated area.
 All scrapings to be collected and disposed of as hazardous waste.